Getting Started in Python

 However as your Python programming skills become more advanced and you develop more complicated applications, the Python Standard Library may no longer offer all the functionality that you need.
 Often you may wish to incorporate and utilise modules and packages that others in the global Python community have developed into your own Python applications so that you don't end up reinventing the wheel as it were.
 In this case, it is more convenient to download a Python distribution - that is, the Python Interpreter bundled with the most commonly used and useful 3rd party Python packages that have been pre-tested to work with the version of Python in question.

-Anaconda is a Python distribution focused on data science - that is, the Python Interpreter bundled with over 400 of the most commonly used and useful 3rd party Python packages related to data exploration, transformation, analysis, statistical modelling, visualisation and predictive intelligence.
+Anaconda is a Python distribution focused on data science - that is, the Python Interpreter bundled with over 400 of the most commonly used 3rd party Python packages related to data exploration, transformation, analysis, statistical modelling, visualisation and predictive intelligence.
 In this course, we will download, install and use the open-source community version of Anaconda to learn Python 3.x.

 2.3.
 Installing Anaconda